Understanding business culture and etiquette in New Zealand

 Though a multicultural society, hugs and cheek kisses are largely absent in the workplace.
 For a job well done, you might occasionally witness a slap on the back.

-Business Culture and Etiquette in New Zealand: Talk facts and figures
+Business culture and etiquette in New Zealand: Talk facts and figures

 New Zealanders are direct both in business and social settings.
 Use data and factual evidence to back up your statements.
 Don’t get in the way of transparency by beating around the bush, or your Kiwi counterparts will lose interest.
 After all, the country sits just behind Denmark as the second most transparent in the world.
 If things aren’t clear or informative enough, a New Zealander will say so.